 “There’s no way we could ever be this collaborative.”
 Both are comments I got about my book, back in 2009, about setting direction, collaboratively.
 The first is from a Google executive; the second, from an exec at Cisco.
-Rules For the Social Era - Nilofer Merchant
+Desktop Factory: 3D Printers.

 Available in the MakerBot store for pre-order today!
 The MakerBot Replicator™ is the ultimate personal 3D printer, with MakerBot Dualstrusion™ (2-color printing) and a bigger printing footprint, giving you the superpower to print things BIG!
 Assembled in Brooklyn by skilled technicians, the MakerBot Replicator™ is ready within minutes to start printing right out of the box.
 Quirky | social product development.
-Why Porter's Model No Longer Works - Nilofer Merchant Imagine that you wanted a new home theater system.
+Why Porter's Model No Longer Works - Nilofer Merchant.
+Imagine that you wanted a new home theater system.

 But instead of spending hours in Best Buy or on Amazon comparing configurations and assembling the parts you needed, you could signal what you wanted and a company would create it for you.
 You might simply Pinterest the elements you liked, including information about your space or noise limitations (“One-bedroom apartment on busy street in New York,” or “suburban space that needs stuff protected from little kids”), and then have a retailer give you a personalized, optimal configuration.
-Right now, social is largely seen as a way to amplify messages (“Like” us on Facebook!) or to create conversations around customer service (“We’re so sorry you’re having a problem,” the persistent tweet from @ComcastCares).
+Right now, social is largely seen as a way to amplify messages (“Like” us on Facebook!)
+Or to create conversations around customer service (“We’re so sorry you’re having a problem,” the persistent tweet from @ComcastCares).
 These two key functions — Marketing and Service — are regularly discussed as shaped by social era dynamics.